LOUNGE /

 Text by WASEDA Kosaku

-The Freedom of a "Wild Field"
+The Freedom of an Open Field

 Since the birth of Shibuya PARCO in 1973, Shibuya has been a birthplace and a point of renewal for various Japanese cultures, including fashion, art, and music.
 The phenomenon of sensibilities born from a place influencing urban development transformed Shibuya into a truly unique locale.